Bubo-AI/terraform-aws-transfer/README.md

 The infrastructure code is based on the example provided (in the CF template) in the AWS Storage Blog article https://aws.amazon.com/blogs/storage/enable-password-authentication-for-aws-transfer-family-using-aws-secrets-manager-updated//.

-WARNING: AWS Secrets Manager costs $0.40 per Secret
+> WARNING: AWS Secrets Manager costs $0.40 per secret per month.

 ## Inputs